 Q. Where can I learn about alternative dispute resolution (ADR) or mediation services as a way to resolve disputes outside of court?

-ISBA has a public information pamphlet, A Concise Guide to Alternative Dispute Resolution (ADR) In Illinois.
+ISBA has a public information pamphlet, Your Guide to Alternative Dispute Resolution (ADR) In Illinois.
 You may also wish to contact the following:

 Q. Can you recommend a lawyer?

 We have a phone referral service where we will refer you to a lawyer according to geographic location and the type of legal problem who will agree to provide a half-hour consultation for a fee not to exceed $25.

 We also provide a Lawyer Finder where you can Search by field of practice, county and/or zip code.

 Q. How can I find an attorney by name?

 To look up an Illinois lawyer by name, visit the Attorney Registration and Disciplinary Commission's Lawyer Search.